KxSystems/arrowkdb/docs/reference.md

 Supported options:

 - `ORC_CHUNK_SIZE` - Controls the approximate size of ORC data stripes within a column.
 Long, default 1MB.
+- `USE_MMAP` - Flag indicating whether the Parquet file should be memory mapped in.
+This can improve performance on systems which support mmap.
+Long, default: 0.
+- `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
+Long, default 0.
+- `NULL_MAPPING` - Sub-directory of null mapping datatypes and values.
+See [here](null-mapping.md) for more details.
+- `WITH_NULL_BITMAP` - Flag indicating whether to return the data values and the null bitmap as separate structures.
+See [here](null-bitmap.md) for more details.
+Long, default 0.

 ```q
 q)i8_fd:.arrowkdb.fd.field[`int8;.arrowkdb.dt.int8[]];